 I continue to grow my business by constantly reading, undergoing training, connecting with other boutique level designers and mentors.

-Ideas for projects come from long walks, trips to the local art museums, reviewing design annuals and lots of research.
+Ideas for projects come from communication, trips to the local art museums, reviewing design annuals and lots of research.

-If I was not in this line of work, I would be a scientist.
+If I was not in this line of work, I would be a scientist — for the research.

 A wonderful logo is only part of your communications effort.